GLAM-Workbench/glam-workbench.github.io/docs/trove-journals.md

 + `directory` – the directory in which the files from this journal have been saved (relative to the output directory)

 ### OCRd text from Trove digitised journals
-Harvested: 5 July 2019
+Harvested: 25 August 2019

 Using the notebook above I harvested metadata and OCRd text from Trove's digitised journals.

-+ 384 journals had OCRd text available for download
++ 719 journals had OCRd text available for download
-+ OCRd text was downloaded from 30,462 journal issues
++ OCRd text was downloaded from 33,035 journal issues
-+ About 7gb of text was downloaded
++ About 8gb of text was downloaded

-The complete collection of text files for all the journals can be browsed and downloaded [using this repository on CloudStor](https://cloudstor.aarnet.edu.au/plus/s/QOmnqpGQCNCSC2h).
+The complete collection of text files for all the journals can be [browsed here](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals-with-text.md) and downloaded [using this repository on CloudStor](https://cloudstor.aarnet.edu.au/plus/s/QOmnqpGQCNCSC2h).

 ### Editorial cartoons from The Bulletin, 1886 to 1952